 This is also being reflected in the market with more and more brands opting for longer form content to tell their stories, and more platforms enabling longer form content (classed as anything upwards of 8 minutes) to be shown.

 Even Instagram, the pioneers of the 15 second video, are now pivoting towards long form video.
 Last summer Instagram released IGTV, a new app for watching up to an hour of YouTube-style video content.

-The truth is, both short and long formats have their value, depending on what you want to achieve, with the prevailing wisdom that short form drives clicks and awareness, while longer form drives engagement with your mission or cause.
+The truth is, both short and long formats have their value, depending on what you want to achieve, with short form driving clicks and awareness, while longer form drives engagement with your mission, values or cause.

 A case in point

-MerchantCantos has proven this very successfully in 2018 with the release of a feature length documentary produced for The Tianqiao and Chrissy Chen Institute, which was founded to support young scientists and brain research.
+MerchantCantos proven this very successfully in 2018 with the release of a feature length documentary produced for The Tianqiao and Chrissy Chen Institute; founded to support young scientists and ground-breaking brain research.
 The Institute wanted a film that would showcase the advances and opportunities in brain science as well as highlight the need for broader support to unlock the full potential of the human mind.

 Initial discussions focused on creating a corporate promotional film - but it soon became clear that the opportunities to tell a bigger, more dramatic story were far too great to miss.
-After extensive research, the MerchantCantos team developed a full-length documentary, one that journeyed across the US, UK and China interviewing leading scientists, researchers and their patients in the world’s top medical institutions.
+After extensive research, the MerchantCantos team developed a full-length documentary, one that saw us journey across the US, UK and China, interviewing leading scientists, researchers and their patients in some of the world’s top medical institutions.

 The result was Minds Wide Open, an extremely successful 60-minute feature documentary, that, since its release on Discovery USA and China in August 2018, had been screened to over 14 million viewers.

 In the first 4 weeks, the Minds Wide Open team saw:

 - A 600% increase in visitors to the TCCI site